Hosting Your Own IGV-Web

 Mother,CEPH,gcs,alignment,gs://genomics-public-data/platinum-genomes/bam/NA12892_S1.bam,gs://genomics-public-data/platinum-genomes/bam/NA12892_S1.bam.bai,NA12892

-Data Servers#
+Data servers#